Promoting Great Golf on Alabama’s Top Public Course

 The Sod Solutions Hole is one of our partner holes and there are some very specialized state-of-the-art turf varieties here.
 In fact, on this hole, we feature a type of Bermuda grass that only needs to be mowed once a year!
 Check it out on the bunker face of the trap to the left side of the green.
 The grass is called Discovery Bermuda.

 Dana Fry, one of the partner architects in the Hurdzan-Fry golf course architect team, loved this hole.
 We think that you will too.
 The fairway should open up nicely to your eyes.
 Be careful that you don’t try to cut too much off taking aim at the green because the right side really starts to fall off and the fairway bunker is positioned oh so perfectly.

 Just like those big 32 oz.
 7-11 cups, this body of water sits there yawning and waiting to be fed!
 Be sure and grab enough club.
 It is not a long shot nor is it a deceiving distance.
 In fact, it is a fairly easy hole – you just need to figure out how to get the danger of hitting it fat out of your mind!
 You’ll do ok.

 - ORCHARDS – Par 5

-Many years ago, long before there was a golf course in these parts, this insanely huge piece of land was home to a sprawling expanse of apple trees and other fruit trees.
-In fact, Hamilton Place (located off to left of this hole) is the original farmhouse owned by the family at the that time.
+Many years ago, long before there was a golf course in these parts, this insanely huge piece of land was home to a sprawling expanse of apple and other fruit trees.
+In fact, Hamilton Place (located off to left of this hole) is the original farmhouse owned by the family at that time.
 The house itself was built prior to the Civil War, and it stands stately just across the road from the tee box.

 – OR –